tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_ai_comparison_tasks.md

 Prompt:

 <div class="chat">
-Are there any documentation fields that aren't present in the response?
-Which ones?
+<p>Are there any documentation fields that aren't present in the response?
+Which ones?</p>
 </div>

 Response: